WestWorld

-WestWorld of Scottsdale, popularly shortened to WestWorld, is a premier, internationally recognized, multi-use events facility in Scottsdale, Arizona.
-Westworld annually hosts the Barrett-Jackson Classic Car Auction as well as conventions, trade shows, concerts, equestrian shows and other events.
+WestWorld of Scottsdale, popularly shortened to WestWorld, is a multi-use events facility in Scottsdale, Arizona.
+Westworld annually hosts the Barrett-Jackson Classic Car Auction, the Maricopa County Home Shows, as well as conventions, trade shows, concerts, equestrian shows and other events.
+Roughly 100 events occur each year at WestWorld.
 It is located on 386 acres at the base of the McDowell Mountains.
-It was built in stages starting in 1987 and consists of the following facilities:
+It was built in stages starting in 1987 on land owned by the United States Bureau of Reclamation and consists of the following facilities: